 If you are confused at first glance, it’s ok.
 Even the most adept PC builders often do.

-The only important USB versions you need to note are: they brought a speed change.
+The only important USB versions you need to note are the ones where they brought a speed change.

 - USB 2.0 = ~0.5 Gbps

 - USB 3.0 = 5.0 Gbps (aka USB 3.1 Gen 1, USB 3.2 Gen 2) – SuperSpeed